 - policy and society.

 It was supported by two case study locations representing respectively situations of “new development”, (Northstowe, Cambridgeshire, where opportunities exist to introduce a new food, energy and water system), and “retrofitting” (Oxford, where the existing system needs to be changed in order to benefit from the concept of local nexuses).

-These case study locales provided a common background for different research themes to interact and integrate.
+These case study locations provided a common background for the different research themes to interact and integrate.
 They also served a range of purposes from collection of empirical data to stakeholder engagement.
-The total space of 3 sectors, 4 research themes and 2 types of locales were explored by a set of carefully designed feasibility projects and events.
+The total approach of 3 sectors, 4 research themes and 2 types of locales were explored by a set of carefully designed feasibility projects and events.

 The work was organised through seven inter-related feasibility projects: